eclipse-hono/hono/site/documentation/content/api/event/index.md

 ### Device Provisioning Notification

-Device registries may send this event to indicate that a new device has been provisioned.
-This may be used as a hook for northbound applications if gateway-based auto-provisioning is enabled and further application specific logic should be implemented upon a newly provisioned device.
+Device registries may send this event to convey provisioning related changes regarding a device.
+This may be used as a hook for northbound applications if further application specific logic should be implemented upon provisioning changes.

 An AMQP message containing this type of event does not have any payload, so the body of the message MUST be empty.